pantheon-systems/documentation/source/_docs/environment-indicator.md

 ---
-title: Environment Indicator
+title: Using the Environment Indicator
 description: Learn how to implement an environment indicator for Drupal and WordPress sites running on Pantheon.
 categories: [developing]
 tags: [platform]
 ---
 Each site on Pantheon comes with three environments: Dev, Test, and Live.
 This allows you to develop and test features without impacting the live site.
 Additional development environments are available with [Multidev](/docs/multidev/).

-For a heads-up display into your Pantheon environment and situational awareness, we recommend installing the [Pantheon HUD](https://wordpress.org/plugins/pantheon-hud) plugin on WordPress sites and the [Environment Indicator](https://www.drupal.org/project/environment_indicator) module on Drupal sites.
+For a heads-up indicator of your Pantheon site and environment, we recommend installing the [Pantheon HUD](https://wordpress.org/plugins/pantheon-hud) plugin on WordPress sites and the [Environment Indicator](https://www.drupal.org/project/environment_indicator) module on Drupal sites.

-##Wordpress: Pantheon HUD
+## Wordpress: Pantheon HUD
-The Pantheon HUD plugin is developed and maintained on GitHub, [create an issue](https://github.com/pantheon-systems/pantheon-hud/issues) with questions, feature requests, or bug reports.
+The Pantheon HUD plugin is developed and maintained on GitHub.
+[Create an issue](https://github.com/pantheon-systems/pantheon-hud/issues) with questions, feature requests, or bug reports.

 1. [Set the connection mode to SFTP](/docs/sftp) for the Dev or Multidev environment via the Pantheon Dashboard or with [Terminus](/docs/terminus):